elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-essential-skills-involved-in-developing-critical-thinking-and-how-can-questioning-assumptions-enhance-these-skills.md

 url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking-and-how-can-questioning-assumptions-enhance-these-skills
 score: -1.0
 related_article1:
-    id: 160067
+    id: 160056
-    title: What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
+    title: >-
+        What are the key elements of preparing for a presentation, and how can they help in delivering effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-help-in-delivering-effectively
 related_article2:
-    id: 160141
+    id: 160152
-    title: How can study groups be effectively organized to achieve group goals?
+    title: >-
+        How can students apply their knowledge in real-world contexts to enhance their learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals
+    url: /learn/education-studies/questions/how-can-students-apply-their-knowledge-in-realworld-contexts-to-enhance-their-learning-experience
 related_article3:
-    id: 160300
+    id: 160478
-    title: How can prioritizing tasks and avoiding procrastination improve time management?
+    title: >-
+        What are the main learning theories, and how can they be applied to enhance the educational experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
+    url: /learn/education-studies/questions/what-are-the-main-learning-theories-and-how-can-they-be-applied-to-enhance-the-educational-experience
 related_article4:
-    id: 160003
+    id: 160067
+    title: >-
-    title: What are common barriers to critical thinking, and how can they be overcome?
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article5:
-    id: 160150
+    id: 160135
-    title: What are the different types of assessments, and how can students prepare effectively for them?
+    title: >-
+        How do digital and traditional note-making methods compare, and what are the advantages of each?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-assessments-and-how-can-students-prepare-effectively-for-them
+    url: /learn/education-studies/questions/how-do-digital-and-traditional-notemaking-methods-compare-and-what-are-the-advantages-of-each
 ---

 &nbsp;